 This is a lively shopping avenue filled with stalls selling traditional snacks, souvenirs, and handmade crafts.
 It’s a great place to pick up gifts and try local treats like freshly made ningyo-yaki (small, sweet cakes filled with red bean paste).

-TOP TIP!
-If you have more time in the morning, prior to going into the temple, visit the Asakusa Culture and Tourism Center, for quiet views from a different angle.
-This was somewhat of a hidden gem when we went and is totally free
+My Top Tip!
+If you have more time in the morning, before going into the temple, visit the Asakusa Culture and Tourism Centre for quiet views from a different angle.
+This was a bit of a find when we went, and totally free.

 Getting There: Take the Ginza Line to Asakusa Station.
 The temple is a 5-minute walk from the station.